corcor27/Introduction_to_R/_episodes/16-flow-control-R.md

 exercises: 5
 questions:
 - "How do we get our code to react dynamically?"
-- "How do we delegate repetative task and decisions?"
+- "How do we delegate repetitive task and decisions?"
 - "How do we make our software robust to a wider set of use cases?"
 objectives:
 - "Understand the role of flow control in managing the order of statement execution."